imixs/imixs-ml/imixs-ml-spacy/README.md

 ### The Model

-The default model for the service is set to *imixs-model*.
+The default model path for the service is set to *models/*.
 You can of course overwrite the path to provide you own one:

 	$ docker run --rm --name="imixs-ml-spacy" -it \
-	  -e MODEL_PATH="my-model" \
+	  -e MODEL_PATH="my-models" \
 	  -p 8000:8000 \
 	  imixs/imixs-ml-spacy

+Each rest API resource expects the name of the model as a parameter.
+Together with the MODEL_PATH this is the location of the spacy model.

 ### Language Support

 The spaCy API provides different language models.
 The model language is set by ISO code of the language class to load.
 The default value is *en*.
-You can overwrite the model by setting the environment variable *MODEL_LANGUAGE*
+You can overwrite the model language by setting the environment variable *MODEL_LANGUAGE*

 	$ docker run --rm --name="imixs-ml-spacy" -it \
 	  -e MODEL_LANGUAGE="de" \